A Collection of Word Oddities and Trivia, Page 18

 NOT-SO-FAMOUS LAST WORDS

 Some of these words are the last words in a dictionary or other reference book.
 Some of these words do not appear in dictionaries.
-Dan Tilque, Philip Bennett, Stuart Kidd, James A. Landau, and Jason Weill contributed to this section.
+Dan Tilque, Philip Bennett, Stuart Kidd, James A. Landau, Jason Weill, and Charles Turner contributed to this page, which was last revised on March 30, 2019.

 WORDDEFINITIONSOURCE